SLOW money

 Top Shop

 The Top Shop is a renovated 1950’s milk bar at the corner of Massinger and Carlyle Street just up from Clarkes Beach.
 It now does a roaring trade slinging burgers, hot chips, sandwiches and salads, smoothies, shakes and coffee.
-Customers spill out onto the grass, sun-kissed on their towels. #Complulsory
+Customers spill out onto the grass, sun-kissed on their towels. #Compulsory

 Woods Bangalow